Greenville, North Carolina: Transportation

-Rail freight transport for the city is provided by CSX Transportation, along a north–south corridor, and Norfolk Southern Railway, along a east–west corridor.
+Rail freight transport is provided by CSX Transportation, along a north–south corridor, and Norfolk Southern Railway, along an east–west corridor.

-For public transportation, the G.K.
-Butterfield Transportation Center connects Uptown Greenville with local bus service, through the Greenville Area Transit (GREAT), and intercity bus service via Amtrak Thruway and Greyhound Lines.
-East Carolina University also operates a local bus service called ECU Transit, while Pitt Area Transit (PATS) provides "by request" transportation needs for those that live in Pitt County and not near neither local bus systems.
+Public transportation is provided by the G.K.
+Butterfield Transportation Center, which connects Uptown Greenville with local bus service, through the Greenville Area Transit (GREAT), and intercity bus service via Amtrak Thruway and Greyhound Lines.
+East Carolina University operates a local bus service, ECU Transit, and Pitt Area Transit (PATS) provides "by request" transportation.

-Air service is available through the Pitt-Greenville Airport with scheduled flights daily to Charlotte/Douglas International Airport via American Eagle regional partners Piedmont Airlines and PSA Airlines.
+Air service is available through the Pitt-Greenville Airport with scheduled flights daily to Charlotte Douglas International Airport via Piedmont Airlines and PSA Airlines.

-Greenville is in the process of building a more comprehensive system of greenways for bicycle and pedestrian transportation.
-The first section of the South Tar River Greenway opened in late 2009; the second section, linking a small and large dog run park with East Greenville was completed and dedicated in June 2011.
-The third section, uniting the Town Common (Downtown Greenville area) with the East Carolina University Schools of Allied Health, Dentistry, Medicine and Nursing, plus the ECU Health hospital complex is now in the paid for and planning stage.
+Section of the South Tar River Greenway were completed in 2009, and 2011; a third section is planned.

 As of 2022, the NCDOT Rail Division is studying the feasibility of Amtrak passenger rail transport between the city and Raleigh.